-Figure 3 Success Rates for AOC students compared to Concurrently Enrolled Students (Not AOC) and other COC students: Fall 2012, Fall 2013, Fall 2014, Fall 2015, Fall 2016, and Fall 2017.
+Figure 3 Success Rates for AOC students compared to Concurrently Enrolled Students (Not AOC) and other COC students: Fall 2013, Fall 2014, Fall 2015, Fall 2016, Fall 2017, and Fall 2018.

 Figure 3 illustrates success rates over time for AOC students compared to other concurrently enrolled students (not AOC) and other COC students in the same college classes.
-Success rates for AOC students in Fall 2017 remain high at 96 percent.
-AOC student success rates have been consistently higher than other COC students by almost 20 percentage points over the past six years!
+Success rates for AOC students in Fall 2018 remain high at 97 percent.
+AOC student success rates have been consistently higher than other COC students by over 20 percentage points over the past six years!
 Historically, AOC success rates have been higher than non-AOC, concurrently enrolled students.
-Additional analyses comparing AOC 9th and 10th grade students with 11th and 12th grade students showed that success rates were 99 and 94 percent, respectively in Fall 2017.
+Additional analyses comparing AOC 9th and 10th grade students with 11th and 12th grade students showed that success rates were 99 and 96 percent, respectively in Fall 2018.
 The difference in success rates is likely due to the difference in courses taken by each group.
 For example, 9th and 10th grade students are permitted to enroll in a limited selection of classes.
 AOC 11th and 12th grade students enroll in a wide variety of courses.
-Courses taken by AOC juniors and seniors at COC in Fall 2017 with the highest enrollments included Spanish-101 (Elementary Spanish I), Math-211 (Calculus I), Math-140 (Introductory Statistics), Math-104 (Precalculus), and Anthropology-101 (Physical Anthropology).
+Courses taken by AOC juniors and seniors at COC in Fall 2017 with the highest enrollments included Spanish-101 (Elementary Spanish I), Math-140 (Introductory Statistics), Math-104 (Pre-Calculus), Chemisty-151 (Preparatory General Chemistry), and Sign Language-101 (American Sign Language I).

-During the Fall 2017 semester, AOC students enrolled in courses from 38 different departments (see Table 1), including 199 enrollments in physical education, 161 enrollments in math, and 97 enrollments in computer applications and web technology.
+During the Fall 2018 semester, AOC students enrolled in courses from 38 different departments (see Table 1), including 199 enrollments in physical education, 161 enrollments in math, and 97 enrollments in computer applications and web technology.

-Table 1 AOC Enrollment at COC by Academic Department - Fall 2017
+Table 1 AOC Enrollment at COC by Academic Department - Fall 2018